A HARD FOUGHT SHIP

 Front from left: ‘Chiefy’ Fenton (Gunners Mate), ‘Gunns’, Ernest Buckley.

-at Falmouth in October 1943 and was posted to HMS Bristol,
+He was not commissioned and was posted to HMS Bristol,

 the shorebase in Bristol, where this studio photograph was taken.
 His